 As it turns out, a company’s UVP typically isn’t enough to motivate prospects to choose it over a competitor.
 In a survey sponsored by Think with Google, only 14% of buyers perceived enough meaningful difference between the value of competing B2B brands …Read More

-Salespeople are a pretty tenacious bunch.
+Salespeople are tenacious.
 They send email after email, make call after call, meet with prospect after prospect, then get up morning after morning and repeat.
 Salespeople work hard.
 But hard work doesn’t make sales — at least not efficiently.

 Most B2B companies now understand the role that content plays in marketing, to generate leads.
-But many companies are still relying on …Read More
+But many companies are still relying on “hard work” methods …Read More

 Content quality has improved significantly since Google changed their algorithm to reward quality.
 But while much of the B2B content out there now features good writing and nice design, it tends to be shallow.
 This content is ideal for those who are just beginning to explore a topic, but doesn’t provide real value to those who are experienced.